Connecticut Warbler

 Key Features

-- Complete bold white eye-ring
+- Complete, bold white eye-ring

-- Large pinkish legs and feet
+- Pale pinkish-tan legs and feet

-- Walking gait rather than hopping
+- Walks on the ground rather than hopping

 When You’ll See Them